vsamaco/VSReddit/README.txt

 - Tracks Recent Views

 Requirements:
-The site must be accessed via webserver like Apache in order for JSON data to be accessed with jQuery ajax call.

 The site must be previewed in Chrome, as I did no cross browser testing, in order for all functions to work and styles display properly.